Iran hangs two men accused of killing security official during protests | Law-Order

 Iran hanged two men on Saturday for allegedly killing a security official during nationwide protests that followed the death of 22-year-old Kurdish Iranian woman Mahsa Amini on Sept.
 16.

-The two men executed on Saturday had been convicted of killing a member of the Basij paramilitary force militia, and three others have been sentenced to death in the same case, while 11 received prison sentences.
+The two men executed on Saturday had been convicted of killing a member of the Basij paramilitary force militia.
+Three others have been sentenced to death in the same case, while 11 received prison sentences.
 "Mohammad Mehdi Karami and Seyyed Mohammad Hosseini, principle perpetrators of the crime that led to the unjust martyrdom of Ruhollah Ajamian were hanged this morning," the judiciary said in a statement carried by the official IRNA news agency.

+The latest executions bring to four the number of protesters officially known to have been executed in the aftermath of the unrest.
+Amnesty International said last month that Iranian authorities are seeking the death penalty for at least 26 others in what it called "sham trials designed to intimidate protesters in the popular uprising that has rocked the country".

+It said all of those facing death sentences had been denied the right to adequate defence and access to lawyers of their choosing.
+Rights groups say defendants have instead had to rely on state-appointed attorneys who do little to defend them.
+Amnesty said the court that convicted Karami, a 22-year-old karate champion, relied on forced confessions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)